-12. Credit for Polytechnic Nursing Qualifications
+12. Credit for Polytechnic Nursing Oualifications

-A candidate who has completed a Polytechnic Nursing course may be credited with up to 75 points
+A candidate who has completed a Polytechnic Nursing course may be credited with up to 75 points at 100-level under Regulation 2(c).

 Schedule A to the Regulations for the Degree of Bachelor of Science